126.96.36.199 Continuation, variation or termination of YA

 YA Australian Apprentices retain qualification until the end of their Australian Apprenticeship even though this may occur after their 25th birthday.
 The young person must be undertaking an Australian Apprenticeship and receiving YA immediately before turning 25 to be assessed as not having attained YA maximum age.

-Full-time students who are finishing study and not claiming NSA, or YA as job seekers, will cease to qualify for YA from the date of course completion.
+Full-time students who are finishing study and not claiming JSP, or YA as job seekers, will cease to qualify for YA from the date of course completion.

 Where a YA recipient loses qualification for another reason, YA will cease from: